Hurricane Michael still a powerful storm

 imagery, weather observations, radar and meteorological analysis.

-The monsoon trough passes through the coast of Guinea near 10N14W
+The monsoon trough extends from the coast of Guinea-Bissau near

 GULF OF MEXICO…